apatsika/DataSafe/networking.md

-# Connecting to OCI
+# Connecting to OCI using Data Connector

 There are various ways by which you can connect your on-premises location to Oracle Cloud Infrastructure OCI.
 These include FastConnect, IPSec VPN, and the Oracle Data Safe Connector.
+Using Oracle Data Safe's on-premises connector is an easy and convenient way to connect Oracle Data Safe to your on-premises Oracle database without needing FastConnect or VPN Connect.

 ## FastConnect